 First Flute Found

 Imagine yourself living 35,000 years ago.
-What would a typical evening in your family's cave be like?
+What would an ordinary evening in your family's cave be like?
 After eating the food your parents hunted and gathered, would you have a rock-throwing contest with your sister?
 Would you draw pictures in the dirt?
 A new discovery suggests you might pass the time making music on a flute.

-A group of scientists have uncovered a 35,000-year-old flute in Germany.
-They believe the flute is the oldest handmade musical instrument ever discovered.
+Scientists have uncovered a 35,000-year-old flute in Germany.
+They believe the flute it is the oldest musical instrument ever discovered.

-Professor Nicholas Conard led the team of archaeologists, or scientists who study remains of the ancient world, that found the flute.
-The team uncovered it from the floor of a cave in Germany.
+Professor Nicholas Conard led the team of scientists who found the flute.
+They unburied it from the floor of a cave in Germany.
 The flute was broken into 12 pieces when they dug it up.

 The instrument is about eight-and-a-half inches long.
-It is made from the wing bone of a vulture.
-(A vulture is a large bird that feeds on the meat of dead animals.)
-One end of the flute has two V-shaped notches.
-Conard says that's where a musician would blow to make sound.
+It is made from the wing bone of a large bird.
+One end of the flute has two V-shaped cuts.
+Conard says that's where a person would blow to make sound.
 Five finger holes are carved into the instrument.
-As with modern flutes, the player would cover one or more of the holes while blowing on the flute to make different tones.
+The flute player would cover one or more of the holes while blowing on the flute to make different tones.

 The ancient flute was too fragile to play.
-Conard and another researcher made a copy of the instrument.
-They used the same type of vulture bone as in the original.
+Conard and another researcher made a copy of it.
+They used the same type of bone as in the original.
 They were able to play a number of songs, including "The Star-Spangled Banner."

 Early Humans Were Creative

-The flute is the latest find that suggests early humans in Europe were artistically creative.
-Conard's team discovered more works of art in the same cave as the bone flute.
-They found a statue of a female, made of ivory.
+The flute is the latest find that shows that early humans in Europe created music and art.
+Conard's team discovered more art objects in the same cave as the bone flute.
+They found a female statue made of ivory.
 Conard believes the small statue is 40,000 years old.
-That would make the figure the oldest known sculpture of a human.
+That would make it the oldest known sculpture of a human.

-Conard and many other experts believe that music and art strengthened early human communities in Europe.
-Their creativity helped them develop better communication skills.
-Strong communities and advanced communication skills helped early humans survive difficult living conditions.
-These qualities helped them establish the modern societies we have today.
+Conard and many other experts believe that music and art strengthened early human communities.
+This creativity helped early humans develop better communication skills.
+Strong communities and good communication skills helped early humans survive difficult living conditions.

 GRADE-LEVELED SKILLS SHEET